gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   If the switch is followed by an ``s`` (e.g., :switch:`-gnatR3s`), then the output is to a file with the name :file:`file.rep` where file is the name of the corresponding source file.

+  If the switch is followed by a ``j`` (e.g., :switch:`-gnatR3j`), then the output is to a file with the name :file:`file.json` where file is the name of the corresponding source file, and it uses the JSON data interchange format specified by the ECMA-404 standard.
+The semantic description of this JSON output is available in the specification of the Repinfo unit present in the compiler sources.

   Note that it is possible for record components to have zero size.
 In this case, the component clause uses an obvious extension of permitted